MakeSchool-Tutorials/Node-Reddit-Clone/P07-Associate-Posts-And-Comments-With-User/content.md

 1. Can you make an author's username a link that displays that users's profile at `/users/:username`?
 1. Can you do the same for comments?
+1. Can you make a `/profile` route that loads the current user and displays their posts and comments?